-Mental illness and limited literacyOctober 8th, 2012 in Psychology & Psychiatry /
+Mental illness and limited literacyOctober 8, 2012 by Angela Herring in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Approximately 47 percent of the U.S. population reads below an eighth-grade level, but the percentage is significantly greater among people using public mental-health services, according to Alisa Lincoln, an associate professor of sociology and health sciences at Northeastern University.